Parent and Family FAQs

 There is no simple answer.
 It depends upon the credit load, financial need, involvement in co-curricular activities and family responsibilities.
 Keep in mind that being a full-time student is a full-time endeavor.
 A course of 15 credits requires about 45 to 60 hours per week in classwork and homework.
 And to do well academically requires getting plenty of rest and being alert and receptive during class.
 Therefore, the more outside work a student is engaged in, the less time they will have available for academic study.
 If your student must work, a job on-campus is preferable to one off-campus.
 The Center for Career and Professional Development is available to help students find jobs on- and off-campus.

-Incoming first-year students who complete the housing application and deposit by May 1 will be eligible to participate in New First-Year Online Room Selection, which is available during the month of June.
+Incoming first-year students who complete the housing application and deposit by May 1 will be eligible to participate in New First-Year Online Room Selection, which takes place primarily on June 15 and June 16.
 Otherwise, the housing staff reviews the room/roommate preferences to see if the student had selected another student to room with.
 The staff assigns by gender, class and year to determine which students would best fit with each other.
 More information is available from the Office of Residential Life and Housing.

 The Office of Residential Life and Housing has two closings per year, one at the end of each semester.
 During each closing, students must be out 24 hours after their last final or by 5:00 p.m. on the last day of finals, whichever comes first.
 In the case of the fall closing, students who are returning to the residence halls in the spring will be permitted to leave personal belongings in their rooms over the break.
 Students should bring all valuables home during this break.
 For those not returning in the Spring and for all checkouts in the Spring semester, all students’ belongings must be removed.